Tutankhamun's tomb conserved for future generations

 Inbred and sickly?

 Contrary to the opulence of Tutankhamun's burial place, his death may have been more routine.
 Although the cause of death remains uncertain, a study published in the Journal of the American Medical Association in 2010 concluded that the King most likely died of malaria, following an infection in his leg.
-In 2014, the first life-size image of Tutankhamun, CT scans stitched together to create a "virtual autopsy," shed further light on the pharaoh's physical condition.
-The image shows the ancient King's left foot was severely deformed.
+In 2014, CT scans stitched together to create a "virtual autopsy" shed further light on the pharaoh's physical condition.
+They created the first life-size image of Tutankhamun, which showed the ancient King's left foot was severely deformed.
 The angle suggests a club foot, which may indicate a rare bone disorder.

 Researchers think that this poor health could be attributed to inbreeding because genetic analysis shows that Tutankhamun's parents were likely siblings.